Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Experiments

 where $M$ and $N$ are the number of learnable parameters and the training set size respectively.
 We predict using the pNML learner the labels of all $t$ values in the interval $[0,1]$. \Figref{fig:pnml_pred_and_regret} (top) shows the mean pNML prediction for $M$ values of 10, 20, and 50.
 Since the number of parameters is greater than the training set size, all curves fit perfectly to the training points.

-Next, we treat each point in the interval $[0,1]$ as a test point and calculate its regret as shown in \figref{fig:pnml_pred_and_regret} (bottom).
-The training $t_i$'s are marked in red on the horizontal axis.
-For every $M$, in the training data surroundings, the regret is low comparing to areas where there are no training data.
+We treat each point in the interval $[0,1]$ as a test point and calculate its pNML min-max regret as shown in \figref{fig:pnml_pred_and_regret} (bottom).
+The training $t_n$'s are marked in red on the horizontal axis.
+For every $M$, in the training data surroundings the regret is low comparing to areas where there are no training data.

 Surprisingly, the model with $M=10$ has a larger regret than models with a greater number of parameters.
-It may relate to the constraint: In this model the norm value of the MN solution is 295,552 while for the models with $M=20$ and $M=50$ the norm values are 0.15 and 0.04 respectively.
+It may relate to the constraint: In this model, the norm value of the MN solution is 295,552 while for the models with $M=20$ and $M=50$ the MN solution norms are 0.15 and 0.04 respectively.
 Having a lower norm constraint means a simpler model and better generalization.
-This behaviour is also presented in the regret upper bound \eqref{eq:regret_upper_bound} with the term $\theta_{MN}^\top X_N^+ X_N^{+ \top} \theta_{MN}$ that is proportional to the norm constraint value.
+This behaviour is also presented in the regret upper bound \eqref{eq:regret_upper_bound} with the term $\theta_N^{*\top} X_N^+ X_N^{+ \top} \theta_N^*$ that is proportional to the norm constraint value.
 Furthermore, looking at $t=0.35$ for instance, the model with $M=10$ predicts a label that deviates from 0 much more than the model with $M=50$.

-\Figref{fig:pnml_syntetic_analytical_vs_empirical} shows the regret that was calculated empirically and its analytical upper bound as in \Theoref{theorem:regret_upper_bound}.
+To show that the derived upper bound is informative we plot it along with the empirically calculated pNML min-max regret in~\figref{fig:pnml_syntetic_analytical_vs_empirical}.
 For $M=10$ the analytical expression and the empirically calculated regret give the same results.
 For the other model degrees, the upper bound and the empirical regret have a similar characteristic: In areas where the training data exists, the regret decreases, and as moving away to areas without training points, the regret increases.